allindark/Leaflet.GridLayer.GoogleMutant/README.md

 ```

 It's also possible to use [custom styling](https://developers.google.com/maps/documentation/javascript/styling)
-by passing a value to the `style` option, e.g.:
+by passing a value to the `styles` option, e.g.:

 ```
 var styled = L.gridLayer.googleMutant({